-Facilities plan, description of planned capital improvements and a timetable for construction and equipment installation.
+Facilities plan, description of planned capital improvements, and a timetable for construction and equipment installation.

---Suppliers; name/location of principal suppliers; length of lead time required; usual terms of purchase.

---Labor supply; number of employees planned for expansion; unionization; stability (seasonal or cyclical); and fringe benefits (insurance, profit-sharing, pension, etc.)

---Technologies/skills required to develop and manufacture the products (provide listing/description).

---Cost breakdown for material, labor and manufacturing overhead for each product, plus cost vs. volume curves for each product.

---Manufacturing process - block and workflow diagram if helpful.
+- --Suppliers; name/location of principal suppliers; length of lead time required; usual terms of purchase. - --Labor supply; number of employees planned for expansion; unionization; stability (seasonal or cyclical); and fringe benefits (insurance, profit-sharing, pension, etc.) - --Technologies/skills required to develop and manufacture the products (provide listing/description). - --Cost breakdown for each product's material, labor, and manufacturing overhead, plus cost vs. volume curves for each product. - -- Manufacturing process block and workflow diagram if helpful.

-Describe production or operating advantages of the firm.
+Describe the firm's production or operating advantages.
 Discuss whether they are expected to continue.